Year 10 Science

 - reaction types and reaction rates looking at the collision theory

-- energy conservation, gravity and Newton’s first and second law in physics
+- energy conservation, gravity and Newton’s first and second law in physics.

-In Semester 2 students learn about:
+In Semester 2 you will learn about:

 - ocean currents and their influence in climate